Texas ‘Honor Killing’ Dad Claims Shadowy People Were Following Him

 “He wanted me to go back to him and if I didn’t go back to him, he threatened to kill me and my family,” Owens said on the stand last week, adding that Said said he’d kill her after she filed a police report about the sexual assault allegations.
 “He said nothing would happen to him.”

+Denying his ex-wife’s accusations that he was abusive, Said told jurors that “women are protected more than men in America” and insisted that he never threatened to kill Owens.
+He did, however, admitted that Owens left several times, but said she always returned and police were never called against him.

+“No American woman would fear calling the police is she was abused,” Said claimed.

-Years later, prosecutors allege, Said had grown “angrier” after feeling he had lost his grip on his wife and daughters, who had started dating non-Muslim men.
+However prosecutors allege that, years later, Said had grown “angrier” after feeling he had lost his grip on his wife and daughters, who had started dating non-Muslim men.
 It wasn’t until December 2007, however, after Said had allegedly put a gun to Amina’s head and threatened to kill her, that prosecutors say the teenagers and their mother began to hatch their plan to escape shortly before Christmas.

 On Christmas Day, Owens said she, her daughters, and their boyfriends, escaped to Oklahoma.
 The next day, however, Said reported them missing to the Lewisville Police Department—prompting Amina and Sarah to eventually return to the Dallas area on New Year’s Eve.
 Authorities have not revealed where the teenager’s brother, Islam Said, was at the time.